 - Depending on the size of the pot, you may be able to fry multiple pakoras at once.
 Just be sure not to do more than 3 at once or it will lower the temperature of the oil and prevent proper frying.

 - Deep frying always involves a surprising amount of oil.
 Alternatively, shallow fry pakora “pancakes” flipping halfway through to cook each side for 5 minutes.

 - Feel free to use a mix of seasonal vegetables.
-My favourite combination is grated potato, onions and peas.
+My favorite combination is grated potato, onions, and peas.
 Here are a few other options: